Kiko-LJ/ESP32Bluetooth/README.md

 * Go to **Tools > Board > esp32** and select **ESP32 Dev Module** (or the specific version you are using)
 * Go to **Tools > Port** and select the port that corresponds to your ESP32 (normally **COM3** or **COM4**)

+## Pushbutton - LED Project 🚀

+_This is the first bluetooth related project I have done_

+_It consists of a simple connection between 2 esp32 boards in which the transmitter has a push button and the receiver lights a LED when it receives the signal_

+_SCHEMATIC:_